kamritraj03/Polling-App/README.md

 # Real-Time Poll Application

-This is real-time polling application built with React, Node.js, Express and powered by WebSockets for live communication.
+This is real-time polling application built with React, Node.js powered by WebSockets for live communication.
 Users can create a poll room, share a unique code, and have others join to vote in real-time.

 ---